 She added it was not their intention to obstruct access to the site, but said: "If it did, then great.
 That wasn't the intention."

 And she said: "I didn't think that it would be possible for two people to delay in any meaningful way.
-It was for a snapshot, and hopefully get more interviews after that."'One step further'
+It was for a snapshot, and hopefully get more interviews after that."

 Cross-examining, prosecutor Jonathan Edwards asked if she would have gained just as much media exposure without the superglue, because of her famous parents.